Jacqueline Kennedy I 13 by Andy Warhol

 Edition: Edition of 200.
 50 numbered in Roman numerals, signed with rubber stamp and numbered in pencil on verso.
 Published in the portfolio 11 Pop Artists I, containing works by eleven artists.

-Jacqueline Kennedy I (Jackie I) 13 by Andy Warhol as Part of His Larger Body of Work
+Jacqueline Kennedy I (Jackie I) in Warhol’s Larger Body of Work

-Photo credit: Jacqueline Kennedy with President John F. Kennedy, on the day of his assassination, November 22, 1963, in Dallas, Texas.
+Photo credit: Jacqueline Kennedy with President John F. Kennedy on the day of his assassination, November 22, 1963, in Dallas, Texas.
 Courtesy of Town & Country Magazine.

 Share this page: